-Bigs and Littles meet at the same time each week at a Milwaukee or Waukesha school and focus on homework, play games, and enjoy interactive educational activities.
+Bigs and Littles meet at the same time each week at a Milwaukee or Waukesha school and focus on homework, play educational games, and enjoy interactive activities that promote academic success.

-Students meet with volunteer mentors weekly during or after the school day at one of 11 partner elementary or middle school locations.
+Students meet with volunteer mentors weekly during or after the school day at one of our partner elementary or middle school locations.

 Through the support of their mentors, children develop positive attitudes toward school, achieve higher grades, become more confident, and improve relationships with adults and peers.